 This Instant Pot Shepherd’s Pie is the easiest and most convenient way to make it.
 No pots and pans to stir or drain.
 Cook in the stackable insert, then bake and serve right in it.
+And if you have an Air Fryer Lid then you don’t even need to use the oven!!
 Perfectly delicious and easy comfort food!

 I spent a long time debating if I should call this recipe Shepherd’s Pie or Cottage Pie.
 Technically, if the dish is made with ground beef, then it’s called a Cottage Pie.
 And if ground lamb is used, then it’s called Shepherd’s Pie.